samuelmcpherson/humlug.org/content/announcements.md

 ## The return of Thursday evening presentation meetings!

-### Sixth meeting: 6:00PM September 21, 2023 at the [Babe's Pizza](https://goo.gl/maps/bChPaDrPDU42) conference room
+### Seventh meeting: 6:00PM October 19, 2023 at the [Babe's Pizza](https://goo.gl/maps/bChPaDrPDU42) conference room

-This month's HumLUG presentation meeting will not have a main topic and will be an opportunity for everyone to share any cool things they are working on.
+This month's HumLUG presentation meeting will cover the features and setup of OpenMediaVault by Dustin.